How Singular Improves Sales Efficiency With The MightySignal API

 We interviewed Ruby Feinstein, Singular’s first employee, to learn more about what Singular does and how they use MightySignal.
 Singular’s multiple uses for MightySignal’s API, along with their background in data sourcing for apps, makes them the perfect candidate to showcase MightySignal’s many features.

 The founders of Singular, Gadi and Eran, both have strong engineering backgrounds.
-Just five years ago, before starting Singular, they built their own internal MightySignal product.
+Before starting Singular, they built their own internal MightySignal-type product.
 They downloaded all of the top apps—but only from Android because it was easier—and analyzed the SDKs they turned up.
-They didn’t do it on an ongoing basis or keep many records, but they, if anyone, understand both the difficulty in building an SDK intelligence product and the value that it generates.
+They didn’t do it on an ongoing basis, or keep many records, but they, if anyone, understood both the difficulty in building an SDK intelligence product, and the unique value that it generates.

 Fortunately, they eventually replaced their in-house product with MightySignal.